peteroupc/peteroupc.github.io/random.md

 In addition, some applications use pseudorandom number generators (PRNGs) to generate results based on apparently-random principles, starting from a known initial state, or "seed".
 One notable example is a "code", or password, for generating a particular game level in some role-playing games.

-Functions for seeding random number algorithms are not included, because applications that require seeding usually care about reproducible results.
+Applications that require seeding usually care about reproducible results.
 Such applications often need to keep not only the PRNG algorithm stable, but also any algorithm that uses that algorithm (such as a game level generator), especially if it publishes seeds (for example, game level passwords).
 Moreover, which PRNG to use for such purpose depends on the application.
 But here are some recommendations:

 -  Any PRNG algorithm selected for producing reproducible results should meet or exceed the quality requirements of a statistical-random implementation, and should be reasonably fast.
 -  The PRNG's _seed length_ should be 64 bits or greater.